petersonwsantos/certified-Kubernetes-administrator/README.md

 - 2.11.
 Run Node end-to-end tests.

-#### Security (12%)

-- Know how to configure authentication and authorization.

-- Understand Kubernetes security primitives.

-- Know to configure network policies.

-- Create and manage TLS certificates for cluster components.

-- Work with images securely.

-- Define security contexts.

-- Secure persistent key value store.

-- Work with role-based access control.

-#### Scheduling (5%)

-- Use label selectors to schedule Pods.

-- Understand the role of DaemonSets.

-- Understand how resource limits can affect

-- Pod scheduling.

-- Understand how to run multiple schedulers and how to configure Pods to use them.

-- Manually schedule a pod without a scheduler.

-- Display scheduler events.

-- Know how to configure the Kubernetes scheduler.

-#### Application Lifecycle (8%)

-- Management Understand Deployments and how to perform rolling updates and rollbacks.

-- Know various ways to configure applications.

-- Know how to scale applications.

-- Understand the primitives necessary to create a self-healing application.

-#### Storage (7%)

-- Understand persistent volumes and know how to create them.

-- Understand access modes for volumes.

-- Understand persistent volume claims primitive.

-- Understand Kubernetes storage objects.

-- Know how to configure applications with persistent storage.

-#### Networking (11%)

-- Understand the networking configuration on the cluster nodes.

-- Understand Pod networking concepts.

-- Understand service networking.

-- Deploy and configure network load balancer.

-- Know how to use Ingress rules.

-- Know how to configure and use the cluster DNS.

-- Understand CNI.

-#### Logging/Monitoring (5%)

-- Understand how to monitor all cluster components.

-- Understand how to monitor applications.

-- Manage cluster component logs.

-- Manage application logs.

-#### Cluster Maintenance (11%)

-- Understand Kubernetes cluster upgrade process.

-- Facilitate operating system upgrades.

-- Implement backup and restore methodologies.

-#### Troubleshooting (10%)

-- Troubleshoot application failure.

-- Troubleshoot control plane failure.

-- Troubleshoot worker node failure.

-- Troubleshoot networking.
+#### 3. Security (12%)

+- 3.1.
+Know how to configure authentication and authorization.

+- 3.2.
+Understand Kubernetes security primitives.

+- 3.3.
+Know to configure network policies.

+- 3.4.
+Create and manage TLS certificates for cluster components.

+- 3.5.
+Work with images securely.

+- 3.6.
+Define security contexts.

+- 3.7.
+Secure persistent key value store.

+- 3.8.
+Work with role-based access control.

+#### 4. Scheduling (5%)

+- 4.1.
+Use label selectors to schedule Pods.

+- 4.2.
+Understand the role of DaemonSets.

+- 4.3.
+Understand how resource limits can affect Pod scheduling.

+- 4.4.
+Understand how to run multiple schedulers and how to configure Pods to use them.

+- 4.5 Manually schedule a pod without a scheduler.

+- 4.6 Display scheduler events.

+- 4.7.
+Know how to configure the Kubernetes scheduler.

+#### 5. Application Lifecycle Management (8%)

+- 5.1.
+Understand Deployments and how to perform rolling updates and rollbacks.

+- 5.2. now various ways to configure applications.

+- 5.3.
+Know how to scale applications.

+- 5.4.
+Understand the primitives necessary to create a self-healing application.

+#### 6. Storage (7%)

+- 6.1.
+Understand persistent volumes and know how to create them.

+- 6.2.
+Understand access modes for volumes.

+- 6.3 Understand persistent volume claims primitive.

+- 6.4. nderstand Kubernetes storage objects.

+- 6.5.
+Know how to configure applications with persistent storage.

+#### 7. Networking (11%)

+- 7.1.
+Understand the networking configuration on the cluster nodes.

+- 7.2.
+Understand Pod networking concepts.

+- 7.3.
+Understand service networking.

+- 7.4.
+Deploy and configure network load balancer.

+- 7.5.
+Know how to use Ingress rules.

+- 7.6.
+Know how to configure and use the cluster DNS.

+- 7.7.
+Understand CNI.

+#### 8. Logging/Monitoring (5%)

+- 8.1 Understand how to monitor all cluster components.

+- 8.2.
+Understand how to monitor applications.

+- 8.3.
+Manage cluster component logs.

+- 8.4.
+Manage application logs.

+#### 9. Cluster Maintenance (11%)

+- 9.1.
+Understand Kubernetes cluster upgrade process.

+- 9.2.
+Facilitate operating system upgrades.

+- 9.3.
+Implement backup and restore methodologies.

+#### 10. Troubleshooting (10%)

+- 10.1.
+Troubleshoot application failure.

+- 10.2.
+Troubleshoot control plane failure.

+- 10.3.
+Troubleshoot worker node failure.

+- 10.4.
+Troubleshoot networking.